New Managers to be More Open to Feedback: 6 Proven Tips

 1. Authentically Ask for Feedback Often

-Find several employees who care about you and are willing to share their assessments honestly.
+One approach is to find several employees who care about you and are willing to share their assessments honestly.
 Suggest they give you feedback on two aspects of your management style that is working to support and help the team and one on where you need to improve for the good of the team.

 2. Pay Attention and Listen Carefully